FooBarShebang/math_extra_lib/Documentation/Tests/TE005_poly_solver.md

 **Expected result:** The respective function raises an exception compatible with TypeError if the passed argument is not a sequence of real numbers.

-**Test steps:** Try to call the concerned functions with an argument of any of the impoper data type / structure:
+**Test steps:** Try to call the concerned function with an argument of any of the impoper data type / structure:

 * the argument is not a sequence at all (including a string, bytestring and bytearray types)
 * at least, one element is not a a real number

-**Test result:** PASS / FAIL
+**Test result:** PASS

 ---